 Both approaches work.
 Goldcast's suits teams that want polished, media-quality events with fewer production staff.
 ON24's suits high-volume programs where operational efficiency and reusability matter more than production polish.

-Both platforms offer AI-powered content generation, but they work differently.
+Both platforms offer AI-powered content generation, but the underlying logic differs significantly.

 Goldcast's Content Lab processes videos immediately upon upload, generating clips, social posts, blog drafts, email copy, and takeaways.
 Users customize output by adjusting tone (professional, conversational, playful), length, and channel-specific prompts.
 Social posts can be generated in 17 languages.
 The Agentic Content Curator (in beta) surfaces relevant clips from the video library based on brand story fit.
 For Goldcast customers, event recordings flow into Content Lab without an export step.